NAR | Nipple / Areolar Reduction Surgery |

 Hospital Stay | Day Surgery |

-Benefits | Cosmetic, Psychological, Functional, Symptomatic |
+Benefits | Aesthetic, Psychological, Functional, Symptomatic |

-Risks | Bleeding, Infection, Scar problems (stretched, thick, abnormal pigmentation, red, retracted etc.), Skin discoloration, Wound separation, Slough, Necrosis of nipple or partial areola, Pain, Numbness, Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Cosmetic imperfections, Unfavourable shape, Need for further surgery, Allergic reaction, Flat areola in areolar reduction, Loss of breastfeeding ability in nipple reduction |
+Risks | Bleeding, Infection, Scar problems (stretched, thick, abnormal pigmentation, red, retracted etc.), Skin discoloration, Wound separation, Slough, Necrosis of nipple or partial areola, Pain, Numbness, Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Aesthetic imperfections, Unfavourable shape, Need for further surgery, Allergic reaction, Flat areola in areolar reduction, Loss of breastfeeding ability in nipple reduction.
+N.B.
+Most complications are unlikely.
+Serious risks or death are rare |

-Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, scar massage, sun protection, supportive garments / dressings |
+Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, sufficient sleep, scar massage, sun protection, silicone sheets / gel, supportive garments / dressings |

 Discomfort | 1 - 2 weeks |